akashsengupta1997/indirect_learning_pose-shape/README.md

 ## Usage

 predict.py can be used to make new predictions from RGB image inputs.
 Simply change the filepath in the predict function call at the bottom of the script to a file path for a directory containing input images.
+Unzip the provided weights file (in full_network_weights) and change the weights file name argument in the predict function call to the correct name.
+Then, simply run
+    python predict.py